Vaqueros de Bayamón: Arena

 Prior to the opening of the Rubén Rodriguez Coliseum in the late 1980s and early 1990s, the Vaqueros played their home games at the Cancha José "Pepín" Cestero, a smaller indoor court also situated in Bayamón.

 Fan base

-Renowned for its extensive fandom, the Vaqueros experienced a slight decrease in support from 2000 to 2008, a period marked by limited success and no championships.
-At its peak in the 1990s, the Vaqueros' fanbase boasted over 12,000 fervent followers.
+he Vaqueros experienced a slight decrease in attendance from 2000 to 2008, a period marked by limited success and no championships.
+During the 1990s, the team's average fanbase was estimated at over 12,000.
 A revival of enthusiasm was evident in the 2009 season, when the team clinched their 14th championship and witnessed a surge in attendance, drawing an estimated 14,000 spectators to the final game, over 11,000 of whom were estimated to be Vaqueros fans.

-In the 2014 Regular Season, amid a stagnant decade for the team, their Arena still managed to average an impressive attendance of 4,723 fans per game, placing them amongst the BSN's most supported teams.
-The Vaqueros' fervor extends to selling out every home final game since their golden era in the 1970s, earning them recognition as one of the BSN's most significant franchises according to numerous commentators.
+In the 2014 regular season, their Arena averaged an attendance of 4,723 fans per game, placing them amongst the BSN's most supported teams.

 Since 1982 the teams mascot has been Moncho Loubriel.